intel/intel-xai-tools/_sources/design/index.md

 > Entry points are a way for Python packages to advertise objects with some common interface.
 The most common examples are console_scripts entry points, which define shell commands by identifying a Python function to run.
 The entrypoints module contains functions to find and load entry points.

 Python {{PythonEntryPointsFunction}} have an associated {{PythonEntryPointsDataModel}}.
 The Data Model provides a way for an entry point instance to be associated with a group, name and object reference.

 Entry points are indexed by wheelodex to provide lookup of groups of related plugins, for example pytest defines an entrypoint called pytest11.
 Under this entrypoint pytest {{PyTestPlugins}} can be registered by different contributors.
+As shown in {{EntryPointsForPlugins}}, entry points can be used to load plugins which is the basis of explainer's functionality.

-Explainer uses python's entry point specification's {{PythonEntryPointsDataModel}} to define what XAI explanation (as well as the specific implementation) will be loaded and called.
+Explainer uses plugins to define what XAI explanation (as well as the specific implementation) will be loaded and called.
 Explainer's CLI/API provides import/export mechanisms to bundle XAI functionality as python archives.
 The python archives are loaded at runtime either implicitly using python's import statement or explicitly using explainer's CLI/API.
 Details are provided in subsequent sections.

+> explainer prediction explain
+> explainer text-classification explain

 <details>